rockotseng/java-pcf-workshops/hystrix-README.md

 ## Prevent overloading *service-a*

-what should your application do, when the external service is unavailable?
+what should your application do when the external service is unavailable?
 1. Provide timely responses to the users.
 2. Give a detailed error message to the users.
 3. Provide fall backs when the other service is down.